SiGnaLz314/cookEATrepeat_MERN_v3.0/README.md

 # cookEATrepeat
-A web app to present my recipes.
+A web app to present my recipes, cooking tips, and suggestioned preperation techniques.
-A working prototype, proof of concept, test environment, aiding in the creation of a react.js (MERN Stack) application of the same nature.
+A work in progress.

 ## Wishlist